HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 We hope that this chapter, full of sobering metrics and demonstrable accessibility negligence on the Web, will inspire readers to prioritize this work and change their practices, shifting towards a more inclusive internet.

+<p class="note">We chose to use the person-first term "people with disabilities" throughout this chapter.
+We acknowledge that the identity-first term "disabled people" is preferred for many.
+Our choice in terminology is in no way prescriptive of which term is appropriate.</p>

 ## Ease of reading

 Making content as simple and clear to read as possible is an important aspect of web accessibility.
 When people are unable to read the content of a page, not only are they unable to access its information, they are also prevented from being able to complete tasks such as registering for an account or making a purchase.